-If ecc_jump is set to no jumping, and not all blocks in a page are read or written, then an error is generated.
+If the ecc_jump field is set to no jumping, and not all blocks in a page are read or written, then an error is generated.
 However, the calculated ECC codes are available using the APB interface.
 If required, you can then use software to write them to memory.
-See Figure 2-31.
+See Figure 2-33.